AcandoNorway/XmlToRdf/README.md

 ## setDatatype(String element, Object datatype)

 Specify the datatype on a Simple Type element.
-Use a string with AdvancedBuilderStream as the datatype, and the respective Sesame or Jena types with AdvancedBuilderSesame and AdvancedBuilderJena.
+Use a string with AdvancedBuilderStream as the datatype, and the respective RDF4J or Jena types with AdvancedBuilderRDF4J and AdvancedBuilderJena.

 **XML example**
 ```xml